Mansion Tax: How the High Value Property Surcharge works and how valuations will be carried out

 How much is the mansion tax?

-If you own a property in England valued at over £2 million, the amount of mansion tax you’ll pay each year will depend on which house value band it falls into:
+If you own residential property in England valued at more than £2 million, the rate of mansion tax you’ll pay will be set by a sliding scale.

 High Value Council Tax Surcharge property bands